aimms/how-to/Articles/388/388-flow-shop.rst

 ===========

 .. meta::
-   :keywords: CallBackNewIncumbent, MIP model, Gantt chart, AsynchronousExecute, GMP
+   :keywords: CallBackNewIncumbent, MIP model, Gantt chart, AsynchronousExecute, GMP, Rest API, Endpoint
    :description: The goal in this example is to find a schedule such that the time to process all the jobs on all the machines is as small as possible.